 The traditional definition of someone being grounded is that they are well-balanced and sensible.
-The implication is that they remain level-headed despite a context or circumstances which could carry them away, such as great wealth or success which may go to their head;, or that they don’t flap in a crisis.
+The implication is that they remain level-headed despite a context or circumstances which could carry them away, such as great wealth or success which may go to their head, or that they don’t flap in a crisis.
 They keep a sense of proportion, remain in touch with reality and with themselves and see things in perspective.
 Grounded people ‘keep their feet on the ground’ and so are down to earth.

 In more spiritual terms or in self-development language the meaning of being grounded has slightly different implications.
 It’s not about being sensible or pragmatic, but it does keep the notion of balance, predominantly through focusing on the concept of being rooted.
 It’s not about having to be earthy, it’s about knowing when to come back down, when we need to land and where that place is; it’s about not losing the connection.

 In practices such as meditation and yoga it’s both a basic concept and a physical position that we know ourselves as connected to both the earth and to the sky; the more spiritual and ethereal aspect of the human condition; the imagination and the unknown; forces of the Universe.
 Putting both feet physically on the ground gives us something steady, simple and reliable.
 The fundamental act of placing our feet on the ground in a measured and even way and feeling them there keeps us aware of our body, of ‘bringing us back’ to the reassuringly solid ground beneath us.
 Reminding us we are a weighted, sensory body, not the maelstrom of thoughts and emotions in our head or the dynamics of demands around us.
 Bringing attention to the breath also reminds us of the natural essence of our being.
-This conscious awareness and placement slows us down and reminds us of the simplicity of coming back; how the ground below and the rhythm of breathing can support and steady us; it’s safe and constant.
+This conscious awareness and placement slows us down and reminds us of simplicity and connection to something bigger than our own ego; how the ground below and the rhythm of breathing can support and steady us; it’s safe and constant.
 We always have a relationship with the ground, in the same way that just putting one foot in front of the other – the act of walking, or small steps – takes us back to the simplest of ways to move forward.
 We can feel and focus on our breath, our body, on the ground.